mistidevs/monty/README.md

 <h2>Abstract</h2>
 <p>
   The interpreter is built using the C programming language.
 It is built in collaboration with ALX Africa hence is Betty Compliant and uses C90 standard code.
 There is a precompiled interpreter that handles almost all(I desire to claim all but as we all know software fails) edge cases.
-It outputs sensible code errors in case a coomand if invalid Monty syntax.
+It outputs sensible code errors in case a coomand if invalid Monty syntax is placed in a file.
+It stops execution at that point.
+It also handles comments.
 To compile your code in case you modify the source code:

 ```
  gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty